jerikdcruz/jerikdcruz.github.io/_pages/research.md

 > *We are accustomed to seeing the history of our economic activity as a field of pitiless constraint, in which scarcity, need, dependence, and coercion play major roles.
 From the perspective of the emergence of the knowledge economy, however, economic life has also always been a story of the troubled advance of the imagination.* (Roberto Unger, "The Knowledge Economy")

 The past fifty years have seen the rise of a new kind of capitalism based on knowledge-intensive production and intangible forms of capital.
 But how these transformations have affected processes of economic and political development have remained a black box to social scientists.
 My research sheds light on the causes and consequences of this new global political economy, focusing on three main areas: (1) the dynamics of economic governance under knowledge capitalism; (2) the social and political effects of transitions to post-industrial economies; and (3) the evolving political economy of industrial policy across historical eras.
-While my work is empirically oriented, I retain broad interests in social and political theory as well as the philosophy of social science.
+While my work is empirically oriented, I retain broad interests in social and political theory as well as social science methodology.

 If you're interested in these same research themes or would like to see my working papers, I'd be glad to hear from you.